-Keep reading for our guide that breaks down what net metering is, how it works in Iowa, and how this simple process helps homeowners with solar save more.
+Keep reading for our guide that breaks down net metering, how it works in Iowa, and how this simple process helps homeowners with solar save more.

 What Is Net Metering in Iowa?

-Net Metering, often referred to as NEM, is what allows homeowners in the Hawkeye state with solar panels to receive a credit for any excess energy produced compared to what your home actually consumes.
+Net Metering, often referred to as NEM, is what allows homeowners in Iowa with solar panels to receive a credit for any excess energy produced compared to what your home actually consumes.

 When you go solar, your utility provider will come out and install a second meter alongside your normal electric meter.
 That’s called your net meter.
 Unlike your normal meter, the net meter tracks energy that flows out of your house and back onto the grid.

 When your system produces more kilowatt hours of electricity than what your home is consuming, that excess energy is sent back onto your local.
 Because you’re helping provide clean energy for your community, you receive payment as a credit to be used by your system in times of lower energy production.

-That means that even on the stormiest winter day, your home can still be powered by solar energy.
-No expensive or clunky battery system needed.
+That means that even on the stormiest winter day, your home can still be powered by solar energy, no expensive or clunky battery system is needed.

 With net metering, you don’t see your utility provider sending you a check each month for the energy you helped supply.
 But you will see it on your monthly statement.
 You’ll see those credits on your bill, usually below or next to any charges you accrued.

 Additionally, both MidAmerican and Alliant have net metering policies where they’ll roll over your credits regularly every month, for up to one year.
 That’s how those long summer days turn into free energy in the winter.

 It’s important to know that both MidAmerican Energy and Alliant measure their NEM differently.
 While MidAmerican bases it on annual energy use, Alliant bases it on maximum annual demand.
 According to the Iowa Utilities Board, net metering is currently available to about 89% of residential customers in Iowa.